jbassie/ETL-PROJECT/README.md

 # ETL PROJECT
 _______________________________________________________________
 ## OVERVIEW
 - This is a simple ETL project.
-Firstly I scrapped and liquor store website to extract data about its various category of wines converting it to a csv file.
-Using the faker library from python, I created different customer names, employee names, city, country etc.
+Firstly I scrapped a liquor store website to extract data about its various category of wines then converted it to a csv file.
+Using the faker nd names library from python, I created different customer names, employee names, city, country etc.
-- Using the data generated I created a local postgres database to store the data using pgcli with a star schema format to hold the data.
-After loading the data into postgres, I used dbt to transform the data into the solve  I wanted to solve with data, using postgres connection from dbt and visual studio code for the transformation.
+- Using the data generated I created a local postgres database to store the data using pgcli in a star schema format to hold the data.
+After loading the data into postgres, I used dbt to transform the data into the solve  I wanted to solve with data, using postgres connection from dbt and visual studio code as the IDE for the transformation.
 - With the transformed data data, I created a connection with from Power BI with Postgres as my Data Source to extract only transformed table for data analysis and visualization.

 ## USAGE